systechafrica/MSS-Documentation/docs/src/glossary/index.md

 **Pension fund:** means a fund for payment of pensions or other similar benefits to employees on retirement, or to the dependants of employees on the death of those employees and registered pension fund means one which has been registered with the Commissioner in such manner as may be prescribed.

 **Pensionable income:** means -

-(a) In relation to a member of a registered pension or provident fund or of an individual eligible to contribute to a registered individual retirement fund, the employment income or services rendered are subjected to deduction of tax on emoluments by the employer.
+(i) In relation to a member of a registered pension or provident fund or of an individual eligible to contribute to a registered individual retirement fund, the employment income or services rendered are subjected to deduction of tax on emoluments by the employer.

-(b) In the case of an individual eligible to contribute to a registered individual retirement fund, the gains or profits from business, earned as the sole proprietor or as a partner is subject to tax; Provided that where a loss from business is realized, the loss shall be deemed to be zero.
+(ii) In the case of an individual eligible to contribute to a registered individual retirement fund, the gains or profits from business, earned as the sole proprietor or as a partner is subject to tax; Provided that where a loss from business is realized, the loss shall be deemed to be zero.

 **Provident fund:** includes a fund or scheme for the payment of lump sums and other similar benefits, to employees when they leave employment or to the dependants of employees on the death of those employees but does not include a national provident fund or national social security fund established by the Government and registered provident fund means one which has been registered with the Commissioner in such manner as may be prescribed.